Abu Dhabi might have a reputation as a luxurious and rich city, laden in gold leaf tea and fine pearls, but is it really an expensive city to visit?

 The cut-off age where you need to pay for a child’s ticket at different attractions varies between roughly 3 to 6 years.
 In our experience age restrictions are not strictly enforced – i.e. no forced providing photo ID!
 But what is strictly enforced is height restrictions.
 Some theme parks and water parks base their payment system on height rather than weight!

-At most attractions and restaurants, those 12-years and over are considered as adults.
+At most attractions and restaurants, those 12-years and over are considered as adults, well worth considering if you are budgeting a trip to Abu Dhabi with teens.

 We will leave you with one tip, research in advance, especially if you are visiting at a busy time of year.
 Booking in advance or finding discount offers can save you greatly in the long run, and make an otherwise expensive city quite affordable.